← Illusions of Work

 Some products exist in strategy decks but cannot be located in the codebase.
 The “buffer class” of product managers absorbs the incoherence these fake products produce, growing larger as the gap between narrative and system widens.

-The product review is held monthly.
-Each product owner presents to the CPO and a panel of senior stakeholders.
-It is meant to be a moment of accountability.
+The monthly product review is meant to be a moment of accountability, each owner presenting to the CPO and a panel of senior stakeholders.

-Mark, the product owner for “Customer Engagement,” presents third.
-His slides show a funnel, a set of KPIs, and a roadmap with six items colour-coded by quarter.
-The presentation is fluent, the narrative confident.
-Customer Engagement is growing.
-Retention is improving.
-The team has delivered twelve features this quarter.
+The product owner for “Customer Engagement” presents third.
+His slides show a funnel and a quarterly roadmap, and the narrative is confident: retention is improving, the team has delivered twelve features.

-Eventually, Peter, an enterprise architect, raises a structural question, asking precisely which services currently comprise the Customer Engagement domain.
+Eventually the enterprise architect asks precisely which services comprise the Customer Engagement domain.

 The room shifts.
-Mark begins to answer, then pauses.
-Customer Engagement, it turns out, is a label applied to a collection of features spanning four different services rather than a system, maintained by three different teams, two of which report into a different product area.
-The notification service is shared with Operations.
-The recommendation engine sits inside a legacy monolith that is nominally owned by Transactions.
-The analytics pipeline runs on infrastructure maintained by a platform team that was recently reorganised.
+The product owner begins to answer, then pauses.
+Customer Engagement, it turns out, is a label applied to features spanning four different services rather than a system.
+The notification service is shared with Operations, the recommendation engine sits inside a legacy monolith nominally owned by Transactions, and the analytics pipeline runs on infrastructure maintained by a recently reorganised platform team.

-The question requires a forty-five-minute sidebar.
-By the end of it, no one in the room, including Mark, can draw a coherent boundary around the thing called Customer Engagement.
-It has a P&L. It has a headcount allocation.
-It has a roadmap.
-It does not have a boundary that corresponds to anything in the system.
+By the end of the sidebar, no one in the room can draw a coherent boundary around the thing called Customer Engagement.
+It has a P&L, a headcount allocation, and a roadmap, but no boundary that corresponds to anything in the system.

-These products have names.
+Fictional products of this kind have names.
 They have roadmaps.
 They have owners.
 They have funding.
 They appear in strategy decks and portfolio views.
 They are discussed as if they were real entities with behaviour, boundaries, and agency.

 ...